 As a family nurse practitioner (FNP) in Florida, you can enjoy a high degree of autonomy with a wide scope of practice and the medical authority to treat patients throughout the lifespan.
-As the pinnacle of your nursing career, your diagnostic skills and advanced knowledge can help Florida communities move forward with the primary care and preventative treatment that has been outlined by the Affordable Care Act.
+As the pinnacle of your nursing career, your diagnostic skills and advanced knowledge can help Florida communities move forward with the primary care and preventative treatment that they need.
 According to a white paper by the American Association of Colleges of Nursing, FNPs are the hope for a future that provides affordable, timely and effective care.
-With an FNP degree, you may practice in exciting areas of care that provide lucrative opportunities and the ability to establish a rewarding practice.
+With a Family NP degree, you may practice in exciting areas of care that provide lucrative opportunities and the ability to establish a rewarding practice.

 FNP Program Curriculum